mahirahalwani/comptia-tech-/README.md

     - Intel: expensive but awesome<br>
     - AMD: great but less expensive<br>
     - ARM: in little devices like smartphones<br>
+- **Network Interface Card (NIC)**: hardware component that enables a computer to connect to a network (LAN or internet).<br>
+- Key Purposes of NIC:<br>
+      &emsp;- Network Connectivity: facilitates communication betweem the computer and other devices over a network.
+Enables tasks like internet browsing, file sharing, and network printing.<br>
+- Types of NIC:
+      &emsp;1) Wired NIC: connect via Ethernet cable, offers stable and fast netwrok connections.<br>
+      &emsp;2) Wireless NIC: uses WiFi for cable-free network access.
+Provides mobility but may have lower speeds than wired connections.<br>
+      &emsp;3) Onboard NIC: built into the motherboard.<br>
+      &emsp;4) Expansion Card NIC: added to enhance network capabilities or performance.<br>
+- NIC is essential for network communication and it allows access to local and online resources.<br>

 ## 2.1 - COMPUTING DEVICES
 - **Smartphones**: handheld, portable computing device combining the functionality of a mobile phone and a mini-computer.<br>